opencv/opencv/modules/imgproc/doc/structural_analysis_and_shape_descriptors.rst

     :param thickness: Thickness of lines the contours are drawn with.
 If it is negative (for example,  ``thickness=CV_FILLED`` ), the contour interiors are drawn.

     :param lineType: Line connectivity.
-See  :cpp:func:`line`  for details.
+See  :ocv:func:`line`  for details.

     :param hierarchy: Optional information about hierarchy.
 It is only needed if you want to draw only some of the  contours (see  ``maxLevel`` ).